 Media Rules allow one to define RTP media packet parameters such as prioritizing encryption techniques and packet encryption techniques.
 Together these media-related parameters define a strict profile that is associated with other SIP-specific policies to determine how media packets matching these criteria will be handled by the Avaya SBCE security product.
-For the compliance test, one media rule (shown below) was created toward Session Manager and a default media rule was used toward the Service Provider.
+For the compliance test, two media rules (shown below) were used; one toward Session Manager and one toward the Service Provider.

-To add a media rule in the Session Manager direction, from the menu on the left-hand side, select Domain Policies → Media Rules.
+To add a media rule in the Session Manager direction, from the menu on the left-hand side, select Domain Policies $\rightarrow$ Media Rules.

-- Click on the Add button to add a new media rule (not shown). - Under Rule Name enter SM SRTP. - Click Next (not shown). - Under Audio Encryption, Preferred Format #1, select SRTP_AES_CM_128_HMAC_SHA1_80. - Under Audio Encryption, Preferred Format #2, select RTP. - Under Audio Encryption, uncheck Encrypted RTCP. - Under Audio Encryption, check Interworking. - Repeat the above steps under Video Encryption, if needed. - Under Miscellaneous verify that Capability Negotiation is checked. - Click Next.
+- Click on the Add button to add a new media rule (not shown). - Under Rule Name enter SM\SRTP. - Click Next (not shown). - Under Audio Encryption, Preferred Format #1, select SRTP\AES\CM\128\HMAC\SHA1\80. - Under Audio Encryption, Preferred Format #2, select RTP. - Under Audio Encryption, uncheck Encrypted RTCP. - Under Audio Encryption, check Interworking. - Repeat the above steps under Video Encryption, if needed. - Under Miscellaneous verify that Capability Negotiation is checked. - Click Next.